-In its most basic form, the business plan for a commercial real estate asset is simple.
-It is to purchase a property and lease the space in it to individuals and businesses.
-The resulting rental income is used to pay for the property’s operating expenses (including debt service) and anything left over is distributed to the property owner(s).
+In its most basic form, the business plan for a commercial real estate asset is to purchase a property and lease the space in it to individuals and businesses.
+The resulting rental income is used to pay for the property’s operating expenses (including debt service), and anything left over is distributed to the property owner(s).

 1. Income Growth Rate

 One of the reasons that investors like this type of investment because commercial real estate is a good hedge against inflation.
 As the costs to operate a property rise over time so does its income.
 But, by how much?
 This is a critical assumption.

 In most cases, an income growth rate assumption of 2% – 3% is fairly standard.
 But, this is just a general rule of thumb.
 For it to carry some weight, it must be fully supported by data unique to the local market.
 In some cases 2% – 3% may be too high.
 In cases it may not be enough.
 To determine this, an investor should review the data and make adjustments as necessary.